 For background material….

-On October 14, 2014 JoiEU partner in Albania, Partners Albania, Center for Change and Conflict Management organized a cross-border debate on the Development of Social Enterprises.
+On Ologo_rishikuarctober 14, 2014 JoiEU partner in Albania, Partners Albania, Center for Change and Conflict Management organized a cross-border debate on the Development of Social Enterprises.
 The debate included sections on Social Enterprise and employment, the environment for social enterprises in Albania ans in the EU and outlined good practices in some of the JoiEU partner countries like Serbia, the Czech Republic and Belgium.
 The discussion focused on the status of the legal framework regulating SE registration and activities in the respective countries and the EU, milestones of NGOs influencing and facilitating the SE developments and best or worst practices, as well as challenges and recommendations for further SE development in networking actions.
 See the full Agenda.

 Watch the Debate RELIVE HERE.